-A tough R/C truck that you get to build and customize yourself.
+A tough R/C remote control truck that you get to build and customize yourself.

 The electronic components, battery, and charger are available in different combinations and sold separately.
-This is a real hobbyist’s piece, so a one-size-fits-all approach doesn’t make any sense.
+This is a real hobbyist’s piece, so a one-size-fits-all approach wouldn’t make any sense.